Five Bangladesh Opposition Figures Die In Prison: BNP

 In the violence that has unfolded since that rally, one police officer and five civilians were killed and nearly 300 buses torched, according to police.

-But the BNP and the Jamaat-e-Islami, which was banned last month, said at least 20 people were dead.
+But the BNP and the Jamaat-e-Islami, the largest Islamist party, which was banned last month, said at least 20 people were dead.

-The BNP has also tallied five deaths in custody among its activists in the past two weeks, party legal chief Kayser Kamal told AFP.
+The BNP has also tallied five deaths in custody among its activists in the past two weeks, party legal chief Kayser Kamal said.

 “We've learnt that many BNP activists were tortured in police custody after they were arrested as part of the nationwide crackdown,” he added.